TatuLund/GridFastNavigation/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-GridFastNavigation is written by Patrik Lindström and Johannes Tuikkala and maintained by the former
+GridFastNavigation is written by Patrik Lindström, Tatu Lund and Johannes Tuikkala and maintained by the Tatu